The most romantic day of the year is arriving! February 14th has become a signal of love and, in some countries, also of friendship.

 It is also common to play amigo secreto (secret friend), where several friends agree to participate.
 Each friend writes his or her name on a piece of paper, then these papers are put in a bowl and each person takes a piece of paper at random.
 It is not possible to reveal who has been given to whom, and the secret is revealed on the day the gift is given.

-As for couples, the most common activities are to have dinner in a restaurant, give flowers, chocolates, and teddy bears.
+As for couples, the most common activities are to have romantic dinner in a restaurant, give flowers, chocolates, and teddy bears.
 Some people take advantage of the holiday to take a romantic trip and escape their usual routines.

-In Colombia, Bolivia and Uruguay, February 14th is not generally celebrated, as they instead enjoy similar festivities between September and October.
+In Colombia, Bolivia, and Uruguay, February 14th is not generally celebrated, as they instead enjoy similar festivities between September and October.

 Spain